 Scott lives in Brooklyn, N.Y. and serves as an instructional fellow for Uncommon Schools, a nonprofit network of public charter schools in New York, Massachusetts and New Jersey.

 But he is already looking to the future when he plans to expand his impact as a systems level leader and policymaker.

 “My parents were both in the field of education growing up.
 My mother is an instructor at Ivy Tech Community College, and my dad was on the Gary school board for 16 years.
 Their experiences put me on the inside track as to what was going on in schools,” Scott said.
 “In high school, I also had the opportunity to participate in an exchange program with schools in Valparaiso and Crown Point, and I saw that my peers and I could not compete with them upon graduation.
 I needed to do something about it.”

 That “something” for Scott meant giving back to communities of color and places where he could be a voice for the voiceless.
-It’s his mission as part of a cohort of fellows training to become principals within Uncommon Schools, where he currently serves as an instructional fellow in Brooklyn, N.Y.
+It’s his mission as part of a cohort of fellows training to become principals within Uncommon Schools.

 “I decided that if not me, then who?
 If not now, then when?”
 Scott said.
 “My whole journey has been about building a toolbox to go back to Gary, Ind., the place that built me, so I can be among the change-makers in the community — and others like it.”

 The commencement ceremony will be live-streamed at https://www.indstate.edu/academic-affairs/commencement/live, beginning at 11:45 a.m.